Scribble Maps Alternative: Free Map Drawing, No Login Required

 Scribble Maps has more features for complex, multi-layer projects.
 If you need to import KML or GeoJSON data, collaborate with a team on a saved map, or manage multiple named maps in an account, Scribble Maps (on a paid plan) gives you more organizational tools.

-For simple annotation and sharing tasks — which is what most people searching for a map drawing tool actually need — the extra features add friction rather than value.
+For simple annotation and sharing tasks: which is what most people searching for a map drawing tool actually need: the extra features add friction rather than value.
+If you have never needed KML import or team collaboration on a previous project, you probably do not need them now.

 A practical comparison: sharing a delivery zone